We've sent you an email with a link to update your password.

 A password reset email has been sent to the email address on file for your account, but may take several minutes to show up in your inbox.
 Please wait at least 10 minutes before attempting another reset.

 Registering for this site allows you to access your order status and history.
 Just fill in the fields below, and weâll get a new account set up for you in no time.
 We will only ask you for information necessary to make the purchase process faster and easier.

 Do your part to help the beautiful Monarch butterfly with this preferred food source of their caterpillars.
 Bright pink to red vanilla-scented flowers appear in June and July.
-Seeds must be stratified before sowing.
+Seeds must under go the process of stratification before sowing to ensure good germination, below are some helpful tips for stratification.
 Full sun.
 Perennial.
 Hardy to zone 4.

 SMALL FARM GROWN by Milkweed Meadows, Hendersonville, NC